-For the simple and good reason, the tool used to build the data pipeline between the source systems and the Cloud Data Warehouse no longer needs to transform the data.
+For a simple and good reason, the tool used to build the data pipeline between the source systems and the Cloud Data Warehouse no longer needs to transform the data.

-EL(T) Cloud solutions (Fivetran, Stitch Data, etc.) are primarily used to organize piping.
+EL(T) Cloud solutions (Portable, Fivetran, Stitch Data, etc.) are primarily used to organize piping.
 This is their main role.
-It is now Data Warehouse Cloud solutions and third-party tools that support the transformation phases.
+It is now Cloud Data Warehouse solutions and third-party tools that support the transformation phases.

 We’ll have to talk about this evolution again: Most Data Preparation and Data Transformation operations can now be performed in the Cloud Data Warehouse itself, using SQL.

-The goal of modern stack data is to empower the end-users of the data.
+The goal of a modern data stack is to empower the end-users of the data.
 It’s increasingly at the service of the business teams and the marketing stack they handle.

 Data preparation or transformation is the art of making data usable.
 This phase consists of answering a simple question: How to transform raw data into a data set that the business can use?